themaco/jekyll-now/about.md

 permalink: /about/
 ---

 I am a software engineer.
-I studied Management Information Systems in collegue and got a master degree in Computer Science, but my passion has always been software development.
+I studied Management Information Systems in my undergrad and got a master degree in Computer Science.
+My passion has always been software development, data engineering and learning languages.

 ### More Information

-I currently live in Taiwan, but I am originally from El Salvador, a little country in Central America.
+I currently live in San Francisco, originally from El Salvador.

 ### Contact me